DrPeaboss/vst3-pas/Readme.md

 # vst3-pas

 The Object Pascal(FPC and Delphi) bindings of VST 3 API.
+Current version is 3.7.9 (2023/10/09).

 Original API is at <https://github.com/steinbergmedia/vst3_pluginterfaces>